m1el/m1el.github.io/_posts/2020-04-11-oculus-tls.md

 date: 2020-04-11 16:00
 ---

-# Extracting TLS keys from an unwilling application

 I want to be able to inspect the traffic of programs running on my computer.
 I don't really trust those programs and ideally I'd like to put nearly all of them into a high security jail.